WHO WE HELP

 The school is unique in that all students live in the neighborhood and most walk to school.
 The previous site did not have playground equipment, whereas the current facility has two playgrounds that are utilized and enjoyed by the surrounding neighborhoods.
 Mark Twain is truly seen as a hub for the community.

 The student body and community surrounding Mark Twain Elementary is diverse, largely consisting of a minority and immigrant population.
 Many of these families - some even political refugees - have come to the U.S. with very little and struggle daily to make ends meet, often finding it difficult to provide some of the most basic necessities.
+100% of the students now qualify for free breakfast and lunch.

 The diverse student body at Mark Twain includes children from Mexico, El Salvador, Honduras, Guatemala, Uganda, Congo, Ethiopia, Nepal, Myanmar (Burma), Laos, Thailand, and the United States.
 Their native languages include Burmese, Chin, Karen, Zomi, Spanish, Nepali, Lao, Swahili, Kinyarwanda, and English.